ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 In addition, the only DDL statements that can be executed on the tablespace are the DROP TABLESPACE, ALTER TABLESPACE DISCARD, and ALTER TABLESPACE ONLINE statements.

-The ALTER TABLESPACE ONLINE statement is used to bring an offline tablespace back online so that it can be accessed, along with the tables and indexes it contains.
+ALTER TABLESPACE ONLINE statement is used to bring an offline tablespace back online so that it can be accessed, along with the tables and indexes it contains.

 Because the objects in a memory tablespace are not loaded into memory when the memory tablespace is offline, in situations where the amount of memory is limiting (that is, insufficient), the user is advised to take memory tablespaces offline.